AntonioND/ucity/readme.md

 Introduction
 ------------

 This is a very early version of BitCity.
-As such, most of the functionality is missing.
-The only finished part is the editor mode.
-This is not playable.
-This is just the skeleton of the game it may become in a not so far away future.
+As such, a lot of the functionality is missing.
+This is not playable yet, but it's getting there.

 It is developed using BGB (http://bgb.bircd.org/), and it's tested on hardware every once in a while.